-- You are beginning to develop realistic plans for your release. - Tou have pro-social skills, but might not know how you can use them at home. - Your educational performance is improving while your vocational interests/skills are being developed. - 🎔 You may lack confidence in your abilities and may sometimes be unsure about how your new skills can help you back home. - In program, you follow the rules. - You begin to accept responsibility for some of your behaviors and may resist negative peers. - Problems are now likely to happen less often and are quickly resolved. - You have begun to take more responsibility for directing your own behavior, as well as seeing how your behavior affects others. - You begin to be a role model for others. - The advice you give is usually positive.
+- You are beginning to develop realistic plans for your release. - You have pro-social skills, but might not know how you can use them at home. - Your educational performance is improving while your vocational interests/skills are being - You may lack confidence in your abilities and may sometimes be unsure about how your new skills can help you back home. - In program, you follow the rules. - You begin to accept responsibility for some of your behaviors and may resist negative peers. - Problems are now likely to happen less often and are quickly resolved. - You have begun to take more responsibility for directing your own behavior, as well as seeing how your behavior affects others. - You begin to be a role model for others. - The advice you give is usually positive.

-- Apply for jobs - Armoire Decorations (Staff Approved Inside the Armoire) - Letter Storage (Neatly in an envelope in my storage bin) - Facility Sports - In Camp Details - One family Photos - Out of Camp Details 7 - Board Games (staff discretion) v - 7 - Reading book from Library (2) Begin Home Visit Program (12 hour day pass every other weekend) 7 - In camp visit, or 10-minute telephone call (1 per week exceptions made through admin). v - Extended Phone Calls (determined by Case Manager) ✓ - v Knitting or Crocheting.
-(Only camp yarn may be used.
-For every personal item used, two hats or scarves must be made for donation.) - ✓ Upper level movie night (per staff discretion) - See full list for all Privileges not listed.
+- Apply for jobs

+- Armoire Decorations (Staff Approved Inside the Armoire)

+- Letter Storage (Neatly in an envelope in my storage bin)

+- Facility Sports

+- One family Photo

+- Out of Camp Details

+- Board Games (staff discretion)

+- Reading book from Library (2)

+Begin Home Visit Program (12-hour Day pass every other weekend.)
+V

+- In camp visit, or 10-minute telephone call (1 per week-exceptions made through admin).

+- Extended Phone Calls (determined by Case Manager)

+- Upper level movie night (per staff discretion)

+- See full list for Privileges not listed